smx-smx/EzDotnet/README.md

 Loads the assembly specified by `assemblyPath`, sets the base search directory to `baseDir`

 `enableDebug` is supported on Windows only (it's ignored on other platforms).
-It will spawn a console via `AllocConsole` if true

-if compiled with -DLAUNCH_DEBUGGER, the JIT debugger will also be invoked (still a Windows only feature)
+If set, the JIT debugger will be invoked

 Returns a handle to the loaded assembly

 - `bool clrDeInit(ASMHANDLE handle)`

-Deinitializes the assembly
+Deinitializes the execution environment (depending on the runtime, it might be impossible to call init again after this)

 - `int runMethod(ASMHANDLE handle, const char *typeName, const char *methodName)`